cloudinary-training/cld-intro-php/README.md

 ## Config

-There are 2 ways you get an instance of the Cloudinary object, and I'll refer to them as "Constructor" and "Singleton".
+There are 2 ways you get an instance of the Cloudinary object, and we'll refer to them as "Constructor" and "Singleton".
 The "Singleton" provides a single instance of a Cloudinary object configured for a single cloud.
 It behaves similar to PHP SDK 1 and is provided to help with migration and the transition from SDK 1 to SDK 2.
 The "Constructor" allows you to create multiple Cloudinary objects that can refer to different clouds.
 If you are writing new code to take advantage of SDK 2 you will use the "Constructor".
 The scripts used in this training will take advantage of SDK 2 functionality by using the "Constructor" and we will cover singleton functionality in the script `singleton.php` at the end of this course.

 For both methods of Config, you can export your Cloudinary URL to provide your credentials.
 For the "Constructor", you would then call the `config` function to read those credentials in.
 For the "Singleton" you don't need to make that call but you can if you want access to any of the information in your code.